MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-node-switchless.md

 - Food, healthcare, finance, retail, government facilities

 Consider implementing this pattern whenever your location/service provided by this pattern can tolerate the lower level of resiliency without impacting your business.
-Some food, healthcare, finance, and retail scenarios can leverage this option to minimize their costs without impacting their core operations and business transactions.
+Some food, healthcare, finance, and retail scenarios can apply this option to minimize their costs without impacting their core operations and business transactions.
 Although SDN L3 services are fully supported on this pattern, the routing services such as BGP might need to be configured on the firewall device on top of the TOR switch.

-Network security feature such as micro-segmentation or QoS do not require additional configuration the firewall device, as they are implemented at virtual network adapter layer.
+Network security feature such as micro-segmentation or QoS don't require extra configuration the firewall device, as they're implemented at virtual network adapter layer.

 :::image type="content" source="media/single-node-switchless/physical-connectivity-layout.png" alt-text="Diagram showing single-node switchless physical connectivity layout" lightbox="media/single-node-switchless/physical-connectivity-layout.png":::